cobyfoster99/User-Centric-frontend-project/README.md

 # User Centric Frontend Development - Milestone Project

 The website will be built for Simple Design Works Ltd | Product Design Consultancy.
 I plan on building a responsive website with basic functionality using HTML and CSS.
+The client has requested that the code needs to be neat and maintainable in case someone else picks up on my code after I am finished.

 ## Design Brief
 - The Website needs to be a simplified version of their current website - www.simpledesignworks.co.uk